ufo-github/ponyfoo/TAGS.md

   - Added an [**ENV**](/ENV.md) document with a descriptive list of environment variables

 - **Blog Schema**
-  - Domain fragmentation, allowing users to take control of sub-domains, referred to as slugs
+  - Market, allowing users to take control of sub-domains, referred to as slugs
   - Posts and their comments can now only be accessed in the origin slug
   - 'Dormant' mode: allows quick setup of the environment when the site is not configured
   - Personalization.
 Now each blog has its own set of related metadata and social links